Museum Innviertler Volkskundehaus

 In sign language: No

-In Braille and to touch: to the city history exhibition and the nativity scene, tactile orientation plan
+In Braille and tactile: to the city history exhibition and the nativity scene, tactile orientation plan

 Target group-specific tours & workshops: No

-Sensory mediation aids: Tactile objects in the exhibition, Silent Night Nativity scene with tactile objects and listening stations
+Sensory mediation aids: Tactile objects in the exhibition, Silent Night crib with tactile objects and listening stations

 - Austrian Museum Quality Seal